 Would Soil Substrates Be Suitable for a Crayfish Tank?

-Although soil substrates are often active substrate, it means that they help maintain the low pH and soft water.
+Although soil substrates are often active substrates, it means that they help maintain the low pH and soft water.
 It is still possible to keep crayfish in such tanks.

 Just keep in mind that too low pH and very soft water can cause molting problems for your crayfish.